-Is it safe to travel to Uganda on a Safari in 2020?
+Is it Risk-free to travel to Uganda 2021?
 How to Stay Safe and Secure

-Is it safe to travel to Uganda in 2020?
+Is it safe to Travel to Uganda in 2021?
 Contrary to what you might think or believe, Uganda is one of the more secure, reliable, and stable countries in Africa.

 Uganda is considered one of the friendliest and welcoming countries in Africa.
 Over one million refugees have been welcomed and settle in Rwanda.

 Safe Visits, safe safaris are the norm in Uganda and not the exception.
-In spite of that reality, there is the misconception that Uganda, like most of Africa, is a dangerous place.
+Despite that reality, there is the misconception that Uganda, like most of Africa, is a dangerous place.

 It is reflected in Facebook posts, online reviews, posts in Travel Forums, and in emails that we as a tour operator receive.
 We live and work here, have families here, and safety and security for them is something we care about deeply.

-Uganda, with security at an unprecedented level, is safer than it has ever been.
-Uganda’s Parks are safer in 2020 than they ever have been before with the increased security measures that have been taken.
+Uganda, with Security at an unprecedented level, is safer than it has ever been.
+Uganda’s Parks are safer in 2021 than they ever have been before with the increased security measures that have been taken.